 The term “minimum viable product” is not new.
 The stories about “success stories” and “success secrets” are not new either.
 Why do I write another one then?

 The thing is, I want to share our vision with you — the KeenEthics idea of how to make your MVP development successful.

 I guess that, by this point, you need no explanation as to what is MVP.
 In case you do, please, read our story on the minimum viable product where we define and illustrate this concept using the example of a bicycle.

-Check my recent article where I explain this concept using the example of a bicycle.
-This explanation on why and how to develop MVP could not be any simpler!
+Check our recent article where we explain this concept using the example of a bicycle.
+This could not be any simpler!

 Why Does Your MVP Need Marketing Strategy?

 Once we know well “what is MVP”, let’s answer the question of “why to build MVP”.

 The goal of MVP is validated learning.
 These are the words of Eric Ries — the person thanks to whom we are today familiar with the term “MVP”.
 Although the concept of a minimum viable product was coined by Frank Robinson back in 2001, it was popularized by Eric Ries along with Steve Blanc in 2009.
 So, this is what Eric Ries says:

 The minimum viable product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.